 - Climate conditions of the job site

-Imported species or tropical species typically require more time to acclimate because of higher density and oil and resin content.
+- Use of imported or tropical species (which may need more time to acclimate because of higher density and oil and resin content)

-Levon agreed with this statement saying, “We check up to 40 boxes and take moisture readings on different bundles.”
+Levon agrees, saying, “We check up to 40 boxes and take moisture readings on different bundles.”

-When we asked Levon if there was anything else he did to help acclimate product prior to installation he said, “The HVAC should be turned on five days before installation and left running after the job is complete.
-The main thing we need to accomplish is to keep the environment as close to the living environment as we can.
+When we asked Levon if there was anything else he did to help acclimate the flooring product before installation, he said, “The HVAC should be turned on five days before installation and left running after the job is complete.
+The main thing we need to do is to keep the environment as close to the living environment as we can.
 That’s very important when it comes to a successful installation.”

-As the NWFA suggests, “Calculate what the optimal wood flooring moisture content is (baseline) by dividing the high season and the low season.
-Example: If your region has an expected EMC from a low of 6% to a high of 9%, the baseline moisture content of the wood would be 7.5%.
+As the NWFA suggests, “Calculate what the optimal wood flooring moisture content is by dividing the high season and the low season.
+Example: If your region has an expected EMC from a low of 6% to a high of 9%, the baseline MC of the wood would be 7.5%.

-Wagner Meters is the most respected moisture meter company in the world, providing flooring professionals with quality handheld devices that help establish a baseline and gather additional moisture measurements you can record and keep an eye on.
+Wagner Meters is the most respected moisture meter company in the world.
+It provides flooring professionals with quality tools that help establish a baseline and gather accurate moisture measurements.

--A baseline reading of wood moisture content at time of delivery
+- Establishing baseline reading of wood moisture content at the time of delivery

--Changes in wood flooring as it acclimates to room
+- Monitoring the wood flooring as it acclimates to the room

-These meters are the most valuable instruments used in the acclimation process.
-They measure the moisture content of the subfloor, concrete and the moisture content of the wood flooring to be installed.
-These measurements will provide you with precise and accurate conditions that will help eliminate flooring failure if conditions are not suitable.
+These moisture measurement tools are the most valuable instruments used in the acclimation process.
+They measure the moisture condition of the subfloor, the concrete, and the moisture content of the wood flooring to be installed.
+Obtaining precise, accurate measurements will help eliminate flooring failures.

-Moisture measurements will also help you decide if the subfloor or concrete at the job site are dry enough to receive wood flooring.
-If the subfloor is too wet, moisture will be absorbed into wood flooring materials and flooring will expand and buckle.
+Moisture measurements will also help you decide if the subfloor or concrete at the job site is dry enough for wood flooring.
+If the subfloor is too wet, the wood floor will absorb moisture and expand, leading to problems.

-These moisture content measurements are crucial if you have a problem with faulty flooring received from the manufacturer.
-The warranty of many manufacturers will be void if you can’t back up your work with solid evidence.
+These moisture content measurements are crucial if you have a problem with faulty flooring when it’s received from the manufacturer.
+The warranty of many manufacturers will be void if you can’t back up your work with solid evidence of a problem.

-Levon highly recommends moisture meters to flooring professionals: “My moisture meter is always with me.
+Levon recommends moisture meters to flooring professionals: “My moisture meter is always with me.
 If I ever have a situation, it’s there…I always have it handy.
-If you’re a wood flooring professional, you should always have a moisture meter with you.”
+If you’re a wood flooring professional, you should always have a moisture meter.”

 Acclimation of wood flooring begins with proper storage at the job site.

-Wood floor acclimation can be achieved by cross-stacking and spacing wood floor materials to encourage air circulation around the boards.
-Most manufacturers recommend materials acclimate for a minimum of three days with no maximum suggested.
+Wood floor acclimation can be achieved by cross-stacking and spacing wood floor materials.
+This encourages air circulation around the boards.

-It’s important that wood floor materials reach a moisture content that is in equilibrium with expected use.
-In order to accomplish this, it will take as long as it takes.
-Regular moisture readings will indicate when wood flooring has stabilized and it is in equilibrium (EMC) with its environment.
+Wood floor materials must reach a moisture content that is in equilibrium with regular living conditions.
+So, acclimation will take as long as it takes.
+Regular moisture readings will indicate when the wood flooring has stabilized and is in equilibrium (EMC) with its environment.
 At that point, no further changes will occur.

-Even with engineered flooring, it is suggested by some manufacturers that in order to retain coverage with the warranty, the job site has to be maintained between 30-50% relative humidity, and these conditions must also be maintained after installation.
+Even with engineered flooring, manufacturers suggest coverage applies only if the job site is maintained between 30-50% relative humidity.
+These conditions must also exist after installation.

-When asked if Levon acclimates engineered flooring, he said, “We don’t skip a step just because the flooring is engineered flooring.
+When asked if Levon acclimates engineered flooring, he said, “We don’t skip a step just because the flooring is engineered.
 We always check the moisture of the wood panels and the concrete.
-We take moisture content and relative humidity very seriously because those are two areas that can cause flooring failure.”
+We take moisture content and relative humidity seriously.
+Those are 2 areas that can cause flooring failure.”

-Floors perform well when you invest time during the installation process to ensure moisture, temperature and humidity are controlled and stabilized.
+Floors perform well when you invest time during the installation process.
+The goal is to ensure stable and controlled moisture, temperature, and humidity.

-Failure to properly initiate wood floor acclimation before installation begins may compromise the integrity of your floor.
-Excessive gaps, warping or cupping can occur after the installation is complete; the expansion joint may also be compromised, which will result in further damage.
+Failure to properly prepare for wood floor acclimation before installation begins may compromise the integrity of your floor.
+Excessive gapping, warping, or cupping can occur after the installation is complete.
+The expansion joint may also be compromised, which will result in further damage.

 Failure to acclimate the flooring will also void the manufacturer’s warranty if such problems arise.

-When you take the time to prepare your job site location, bring it in at the right time, determine the expected seasonal change for your location, and make sure everything is acclimated correctly, you’ll never have a problem with hardwood flooring.
+When you take the time to prepare your job site location, bring in the wood flooring materials at the right time, determine the expected seasonal change for your location, and make sure everything is acclimated correctly, you’ll rarely if ever have a problem with hardwood flooring.